-Equipment/Task Engineering and Work Practice Control Methods Required Respiratory Protection and Minimum Assigned Protection Factor (APF) What does full and proper implementation require? ≤ 4 hours /shift > 4 hours /shift (xii) Handheld grinders for uses other than mortar removal For tasks performed outdoors only: Use grinder equipped with integrated water delivery system that continuously feeds water to the grinding surface.
+Equipment/Task Engineering and Work Practice Control Methods Required Respiratory Protection and Minimum Assigned Protection Factor (APF) What does full and proper implementation require? ≤ 4 hours /shift > 4 hours /shift <section-header></section-header> For tasks performed outdoors only: Use grinder equipped with integrated water delivery system that continuously feeds water to the grinding surface.
 Operate and maintain tool in accordance with manufacturer's instructions to minimize dust emissions.
 OR Use grinder equipped with commercially available shroud and dust collection system.
 Operate and maintain tool in accordance with manufacturer's instructions to minimize dust emissions.
 Dust collector must provide 25 cubic feet per minute (cfm) or greater of airflow per inch of wheel diameter and have a filter with 99% or greater efficiency and a cyclonic preseparator or filter-cleaning mechanism.
 When used outdoors.
-When used indoors or in an enclosed area.
-None None None None None APF 10 Water Controls [§] : ■ An adequate supply of water for dust suppression is used; ■ The spray nozzles are working properly and produce a pattern that applies water at the point of dust generation; ■ The spray nozzles are not clogged or damaged; and ■ All hoses and connections are intact.
-Dust Collection Systems: ■ The shroud is intact and installed in accordance with the manufacturer's instructions; ■ The hose connecting the tool to the vacuum is intact and without kinks or tight bends; ■ The filter(s) on the vacuum are cleaned or changed in accordance with the manufacturer's instructions; and ■ The dust collection bags are emptied to avoid overfilling.
+None None Water Controls: An adequate supply of water for dust suppression is used; The spray nozzles are working properly and produce a pattern that applies water at the point of dust generation; The spray nozzles are not clogged or damaged; and All hoses and connections are intact.
+Dust Collection Systems: The shroud is intact and installed in accordance with the manufacturer's instructions; The hose connecting the tool to the vacuum is intact and without kinks or tight bends; The filter(s) on the vacuum are cleaned or changed in accordance with the When used indoors or in an enclosed area.
+None APF 10 manufacturer's instructions; and ■ The dust collection bags are emptied to avoid overfilling.